buerokratt/DMR.NET/docs/technical/implementation.md

 4. The request is then sent on to a third party based on the `X-Send-To` header.
 This could be another participant or a Classifier.
    - This service maintains a cache of participants using the ParticipantPoller from the Buerokratt.Common package.
 This polls CentOps for updates on a periodic, configurable interval.
    - Routing requests intended participants specified by `X-Send-To` will need to have a valid entry in this cache (which means they exist with the name specified and are currently 'Available' to receive traffic.) to succeed.
-   - The participant being called on the initiators behalf receives the original message and will also return `Accepted` for asynchronous processing.
+   - The participant being called on the initiator's behalf receives the original message and will also return `Accepted` for asynchronous processing.
 5. In the event of an error attempting to call a participant (e.g. a missing destination participant or the participant returns an error when it's endpoint is called), DMR will respond directly to the participant who initiated the request (specified by the `X-Sent-By` header).

 ## Configuration